zackosowski/CSVault/Articles/Boolean Expression (Condition).md

 #article

 Boolean expressions, also known as *conditions* or *condition statements*, are a fundamental concept in computer science and mathematics, used to represent logical statements that can be either true or false.
-Named after the mathematician George Boole, Boolean expressions are built using [[Variables]], constants, and [[Operators|logical operators]].
+Named after the mathematician [[George Boole]], Boolean expressions are built using [[Operators#Operands|operands]] and [[Operators|operators]].

 Simply put, a boolean expression is like a question that your computer can answer with a "yes" or "no".
 They are used for making decisions in programs, like [[If Statements]].